datahub-project/datahub/docs/deploy/azure.md

 To use the above tools, you need to set up Azure credentials by following this [guide](https://learn.microsoft.com/en-us/cli/azure/authenticate-azure-cli).

-## Start up a kubernetes cluster on AKS
+## Start up a Kubernetes cluster on AKS

 You can follow this [guide](https://learn.microsoft.com/en-us/azure/aks/learn/quick-kubernetes-deploy-cli) to create a new cluster using az cli.

 Note: you can skip the application deployment step since we are deploying DataHub instead.
+If you are deploying DataHub to an existing cluster, please skip the corresponding sections.

 - Verify you have the Microsoft.OperationsManagement and Microsoft.OperationalInsights providers registered on your subscription.
 These Azure resource providers are required to support Container insights.
 Check the registration status using the following commands: